Albania, Bosnia-Herzegovina, Georgia, Kosovo, North Macedonia, Moldova, Montenegro, Serbia, Turkey and Ukraine.

 This training aims to empower local and regional governments and administrations in Albania, Bosnia and Herzegovina, Georgia, Kosovo, Macedonia, Moldavia, Montenegro, Serbia, Turkey and Ukraine.

 The following categories are welcome to apply; politicians, decision-makers and officials from both municipal and regional councils and administrations.
-As well as applicants from a voluntary organization cooperating with the local or regional administration and working in the field of local development and democracy, decentralization or good governance, with a focus on human rights.
+As well as applicants from civil society organizations that cooperate with the local or regional administration and working in the field of local development, local democracy, human rights or good governance.
 (See further down on how to set up a team).

 The training programme will be organised and conducted in English.
 Proficiency in English shall be indicated in the Application form.

 Considering the training programme consists of international travels and work away from home in a new environment, good health and ability to work without physical/health restrictions if required.
 It is therefore recommended that candidates undergo a medical examination before filling in the Medical Statement in the Application form.